 1. Who regulates schoolteachers in California?

-- deny granting a teaching credential,
+- deny you a teaching credential,

-- revoke or suspend a credential,
+- revoke or suspend your credential,

-- place a teacher on administrative probation, or
+- place you on administrative probation, or

-2. Do any convictions result in the automatic suspension or revocation of teaching credentials?
+2. Do any convictions result in the automatic suspension?

 A few examples include convictions for:

-- certain drug offenses, like transporting a controlled substance for purposes of sales.3
+- certain drug offenses, like selling drugs.

 3. What about other criminal convictions?